Caleydo/caleydo.github.io/_documentation/data_structure.md

 permalink: /documentation/data_structure/
 ---

 Caleydo Web supports simple loading and handling of various data.
-It provides data structures for lazy loading and accessing data using [promises](TODO).
+It provides data structures for lazy loading and accessing data using promises (TODO).
 These data structures are implemented in the [core plugin](https://github.com/Caleydo/caleydo_core).

 ## Loading Datasets